 Fair values of assets acquired and liabilities assumed are based upon available information and may involve engaging an independent third party to perform an appraisal.
 Estimating fair values can be complex and subject to significant business judgment.
 We must also identify and include in the allocation all acquired tangible and intangible assets that meet certain criteria, including assets that were not previously recorded by the acquired entity.
-The estimates most commonly involve the fair value of property, plant and equipment and intangible assets, including those with indefinite lives.
-The estimates also include the fair value of contracts.
-For a business combination, the excess of the purchase price over the net fair value of acquired assets and assumed liabilities is recorded as goodwill, which is not amortized but instead is evaluated for impairment at least annually.
+The estimates most commonly involve the fair value of property, plant and equipment and intangible assets, including the excess of the purchase price over the net fair value of acquired assets and assumed liabilities is recorded as goodwill, which is not amortized but instead is evaluated for impairment at least annually.
 Pursuant to GAAP, an entity is allowed a reasonable period of time (not to exceed one year) to obtain the information necessary to identify and measure the fair value of the assets acquired and liabilities assumed in a business combination.